 Yield requirement, total (%)

-The external valuation companies have set a fair value of SEK 12.6 billion.
-Hufvudstaden’s internal valuation of the same properties was SEK 12.3 billion.
+The external valuation companies set a fair value of SEK 16.0 billion.
+Hufvudstaden's internal valuation of the same properties was SEK 15.5 billion.
 The internal valuations thus concur well with the external valuations.

-In conjunction with a property valuation, a range is often given to indicate the degree of uncertainty surrounding the estimates of fair value.
+In conjunction with a property valuation, a range is often given to indicate the degree of uncertainty surrounding the fair value estimates.
 The value range is usually +/– 5 per cent but can vary depending, among other things, on the market situation, the technical standard of the property and investment requirements.

-Hufvudstaden’s property holdings are valued at SEK 36.5 billion with a degree of uncertainty of +/– 5 per cent and consequently this means that the assessed fair value varies by +/– SEK 1.8 billion.
+Hufvudstaden's property holdings are valued at SEK 39.7 billion with a degree of uncertainty of +/– 5 per cent, which means that the assessed fair value varies by +/– 2.0 billion.”